ali77gh/Chap/README.md

 Chap is an easy to learn, dynamic, interpretive language written in Rust.

-Chap is like **Communism**✊, It's useless and people think it's because it's not implemented correctly 🫳🏻🎤, (We need to test it on an smaller society first).
+The Chap joke: Chap is like **Communism**✊, It's useless and people think it's because it's not implemented correctly 🫳🏻🎤, (We need to test it on an smaller society first).

 Besides the comedy part, It actually does have some cool new Ideas about programming languages in general.